Miao-WANG-Trista/Mirror_Safe/README.md

 | is_beam_inside() | a condition to be met for while loop inside compute_path()                                                 |
 | find_solutions() | print output of required format                                                                            |

 2. We will simulate laser's movement step by step.
 Once meeting a mirror, its orientation will be changed.
-To realize, we can create two dictionaries: LEFT_MIRROR and RIGHT_MIRROR.
+To realize it, we can create two dictionaries: LEFT_MIRROR and RIGHT_MIRROR.
 3. For two kind of cases:
 the condition for returning 0: the point at the right to the bottom right cell can be visited
 <img width="179" alt="image" src="https://user-images.githubusercontent.com/77568908/168867005-86400215-4e5a-4f20-ba94-a1020346a387.png">